conan-io/conan-center-index/docs/conandata_yml_format.md

     url: https://github.com/chriskohlhoff/asio/archive/asio-1-18-0.tar.gz
 ```

-#### single source with download mirror
+#### Single source with download mirror

-sometimes it's a good idea to specify several download mirrors - some hosts are known to be unreliable or banned in certain countries:
+Sometimes it's a good idea to specify several download mirrors, as some hosts are known to be unreliable or banned in certain countries:

 ```
 sources:
   "1.2.11":